msschwartz21/deltascope/docs/source/API.rst

 	:param absv: Set to True to use absolute value of selected data for KDE calculation
 	:type: boolean or None
 	:returns: List of KDE arrays

-.. py:function:: fit_bimodal_theta(D,split,frac,x)

-	Fit two distributions to bimodal theta data from dict D

-	:param dict D: dictionary of pd.DataFrame
-	:param split: Value to divide data for two distributions
-	:type: int or float
-	:param float frac: Fraction of the data to sample for distribution fitting
-	:param array x: Array of datapoint to evaluate pdf on
-	:returns: Single pdf array containing both distributions scaled to proportion of points in each half of data
-	:rtype: array

 .. py:function:: calculate_area_error(pdf,Lkde,x)